ARMmbed/mbed-cli/README.md

 ### Testing

+mbed OS comes with a comprehensive set of test tools (see blah.blah.com), and you can use *mbed CLI* to manage and execute tests for you.
 Use `mbed test --list-compile` to list the tests available:

 ```
 $ mbed test --list-compile